victorli/sugarcrm_dev/README.md

 * update each vardefs.php to support tenant_id field
 * override create_new_list_query() function,in Basic class, to filter records
 * modified view.detail.php to make each user can only view records with the same tenant with it
+* added TenantPeriods module to manage the using periods of each module for current tenant

 Fixed Bugs:
 ---